pybootcamp/pybootcamp.github.io/bootcamp/firstprogram.md

 1. When we print, we call the method `rstrip` on the string.
 This removes any trailing whitespace.
 When reading a file, each line will end with a newline marker until we explicitly remove it.

+Functions can also return a value, for example we may want to set a variable to the result of calling a function:
+{% highlight python %}
+def increment(num):
+    """Return the input number increased by one.""" return num + 1
+{% endhighlight %}

+**Mini-assignment**: Without copying the above example, write a function that takes two variables as arguments and returns the result of an arithmetic operation on them.
+For example, you could add two numbers together and return the result.

 # Command-line arguments